 One week later, Pierce sold the plantation to T. W. House, who was widely ridiculed for paying $100,000 in gold for the property during occupation by carpetbaggers.

-Lillian and Stella, dismantled the family mansion and rebuilt it on what they named Sienna Plantation, for Siena in the Tuscany region of Italy, possibly because St. Catherine of Siena is the patron saint of single women.
+Lillian and Stella Scanlan dismantled the family mansion and rebuilt it on what they named Sienna Plantation, for Siena in the Tuscany region of Italy, possibly because St. Catherine of Siena is the patron saint of single women.
 The name also reflects the rich alluvial soil of the area, the color of sienna.

-1930's to the Present
+1930s to the Present

-Sienna was run as a working ranch by the Scanlan sisters.
+Lillian and Stella Scanlan ran Sienna as a working ranch and lived on the plantation until their deaths in 1948 and 1950.
 Much of the land cultivated for growing sugar cane and row crops was allowed to return to pasture and woodlands, but the plantation cannery, which stands today next to the sugar barn, remained in use until 1950.
 Having no direct heirs, the Scanlan sisters created the Scanlan Foundation, a charitable trust administered by Linnenberg and benefiting various Catholic charities.
 From 1955 to 1967, the Catholic Diocese of Houston-Galveston used the plantation as the Cenacle Retreat.
 The bell that once called plantation workers to dinner was used to call the Cenacle Sisters to prayer.